AnceTetere/ancetetere.github.io/README.md

 # ancetetere.github.io

-This is the website for Ance Tetere.
+This website is for Ance Tetere.